 One of the wonderful things about the Mary Rose is that the artefacts tell the story of the lives of ordinary sailors, people who otherwise would remain unrecorded in history.
 However, there is one account of the activities of Mary Rose sailors in official records, but sadly they weren't distinguishing themselves…

-On 11th June 1539, the Mary Rose was docked in Deptford.
+On 11th June 1539, the Mary Rose was in ordinary, or out of service, docked in Deptford.
 On this particular night, Richard Baker, also known as “Skenthroppe”, and three others, Robert Grygges, William Oram and Marmaduke Colman, having dined aboard the Mary Rose, decided to go ashore and visit a pub.
 Unusually for sailors, although probably not at the time due to the lack of electric lighting, they were finished by 10pm, and “…overseen with ale…”, headed back to their ship.